uswong/homebridge-myplace/README.md

    jq --version
    curl --version
    ```
    If they are installed, the above command should return a version number.

-4. If not already, install <B>jq</B> and <B>curl</B> via your Homebridge UI terminal or through ssh:
+If not, install them:
    ##### For Raspbian/Hoobs:
    ```shell
    sudo apt-get install <jq or curl>